You may have more questions about JECA. We understand and have put together a helpful list of frequently asked questions that you can view below.

 We love this question and thought you would never ask.
 We have a directory full of strong advocates for our school.
 We will spin the wheel and choose someone for you.

-We would love to let you talk to first-year parents or seasoned parents, parents with children that match your children’s grades or parents that have children in grades that your children will advance to.
+We would love to let you talk to first-year parents or seasoned parents, parents with children that match your children’s grades, or parents that have children in grades that your children will advance to.
 Ask them about teachers, homework load, school culture, how JECA resolves problems, or anything else.
 We are not a perfect school, but we are open to the needs of our parents and want to keep making our school better by resolving problems with biblical grace.

 How are your standardized testing results?

 The value of these tests is that they provide a measurable standard for JECA to look at each year.
-It allows us to hold ourselves accountable to both our internal standards and to the external standards such as the ERB, future families, and future college admissions offices.
+It allows us to hold ourselves accountable to both our internal standards and external standards such as the ERB, future families, and future college admissions offices.

 The 2016 administration of this test found our students (1st-9th grades) scored above the 70th percentile nationally on 92% of our subtests.
 We scored above the 80th percentile nationally on the majority of our subtests.
 This number is similar to previous years.